-A Southwest Airlines flight was forced to make an unscheduled landing in Cleveland on Wednesday after a passenger reported that part of an emergency exit window cracked while the plane was in the air.
+A Southwest Airlines flight was forced to make an unscheduled landing in Cleveland on Wednesday after passengers reported that an emergency exit window cracked while the plane was in the air.

-Images tweeted by one passenger show cracks in a window.
+Images tweeted by one passenger showed the damage.

-A spokeswoman at Cleveland International said the Southwest Airlines jet made an emergency landing at the airport around 11 a.m., but could not say whether the plane was damaged.
-She said no passengers were hospitalized and that several had been transferred to other aircraft.
-She referred additional questions to Southwest.
+A spokeswoman at Cleveland International said the Southwest Airlines jet landed at the airport around 11 a.m.
+She said no injuries were reported.

-According to an account on the website, DansDeals, an unidentified passenger aboard the plane tweeted the above image.
+According to a report published on the website DansDeals, an unidentified passenger aboard the plane tweeted the above image.
 The traveler said he heard a loud crack after something apparently hit the window and shattered it.
-He said passengers in seated in the row “ran away” and others on the flight were “crying hysterically.”
+He said passengers seated in the row “ran away” and others on the flight were “crying hysterically.”

 On Tuesday, crew members and passengers from the Philadelphia flight visited President Trump at the White House.